enricollen/enricollen.github.io/_posts/2022-07-22-Bike-Rental-Demand-Prediction.md

 ---
-title: Bike Rental Demand Prediction
+title: 🚲 Bike Rental Demand Prediction
 date: 2022-07-22 21:30 +0200
 categories: [Master Degree Projects, Bike Rental Demand Prediction]
 tags: [machine learning, random forest, MLP, time series]
 ---
-# Bike Rental Demand Predictor

 🔍 Retailing and AI-based logistics optimizations.

 This project aims to optimize logistics for companies in the outdoor rental field, such as electric scooters and bicycles, by predicting demand using historical rental data.